 PDCT-MS is an ambitious three-year project consisting of three primary areas of activity: 1) design and development of materials for the PD course; 2) delivering materials to teachers around the country though in-person workshops followed by the on-line course; 3) research testing the efficacy of the professional development delivered.
 The learning research portion of the project is led by Suzanne Wilson, a professor of Curriculum and Instruction at the University of Connecticut, in collaboration with her colleague Bianca Montrosse-Moorhead, an associate professor of Research Methods, Measurement, and Evaluation.
 Wilson says, “Project research will contribute to the general understanding of professional development in computational thinking and its effects on CT learning by both teachers and their students.
 It will also illuminate how existing PD design principles and theories of teacher learning can be invoked to help support teachers in successfully integrating CT into their math and science classrooms.”

 Data for the research conducted by Wilson, Montrosse-Moorhead, and their colleagues will be collected during trials with groups of teachers who receive professional development using the newly minted materials in four different geographic locations.
-Three of these locations (near Boston MA, Albany NY, and Oklahoma City OK) will involve three groups of 25 teachers—two of these groups will receive professional development to assist them in integrating computational thinking concepts into their classrooms, while the third group at each location serves as a “control” and receives no PD.
+Three of these locations (near Boston MA, Albany NY, and Helena MT) will involve three groups of 25 teachers—two of these groups will receive professional development to assist them in integrating computational thinking concepts into their classrooms, while the third group at each location serves as a “control” and receives no PD.
 For the two groups that receive PD, it will be delivered in each of two different ways.
 One group will complete the PD over a four-week span during the summer, while the other group will complete the same online course over an eight-week period during the school year.
 Wilson and her team will collect data through teacher interaction with the online platform, as well as direct observation, interviews, and surveys of teachers and their students.
 Analyses of these data will help us understand how teachers gain content knowledge and pedagogical skills in CT.

 The materials for the professional development course will draw on a previous DIMACS project—The Value of Computational Thinking across Grade Levels (VCTAL)—that developed a set of twelve modules for integrating computational thinking into high school classrooms.
 Each VCTAL module introduces concepts in computational thinking by applying them in contexts that are meaningful and relevant to students.
 The modules were specifically designed for use in a variety of courses at a variety of grade levels and assume no prior knowledge of computing.
 PDCT-MS will adapt concepts in the VCTAL modules and other computational thinking resources for use its on-line PD course.